asynkron/protoactor-website/hugo/content/docs/cluster.md

   * `PartitionIdentitySelector` - The hashing algorithm that decides the relation between Identity and Member

-  * `PartitionPlacementActor` - This actor manages the actual actor instances. it also knows which node owns the identity and can transfer actor identitiy ownership when topology changes
+  * `PartitionPlacementActor` - This actor manages the actual actor instances. it also knows which member owns the identity and can transfer actor identitiy ownership when topology changes

   * `PartitionIdentityActor` - Manages the owned identities for a member.
 ### `TopologyUpdate` - EventStream message